cloudigrade/cloudigrade/docs/rest-api-examples.rst

         ]
     }

-A superuser can also filter the images down to a specific user by using the optional ``user_id`` query string argument.
+A superuser can also filter the images down to a those used by instances for accounts belonging to a specific user by using the optional
+``user_id`` query string argument.

 Request: